-There are also different gender issues that can be prevalent when dealing with peer on peer abuse (i.e. girls being sexually touched/assaulted or boys being subjected to initiation/hazing type violence).
+There are also different gender issues that can be prevalent when dealing with child on child abuse (i.e. girls being sexually touched/assaulted or boys being subjected to initiation/hazing type violence).

-Lapford Community Primary School aims to reduce the likelihood of peer on peer abuse through;
+Lapford Primary School aims to reduce the likelihood of child on child abuse through;

-- the established ethos of respect, friendship, courtesy and kindness; - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk.
+- the established ethos of respect, friendship, courtesy and kindness; - · high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk.

 Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
-Therefore, Lapford Community Primary School will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.
+Therefore, Lapford Primary School will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.

-Any concerns, disclosures or allegations of peer on peer abuse in any form should be referred to the DSL using Lapford Community Primary School's child protection procedures as set out in this policy.
-Where a concern regarding peer on peer abuse has been disclosed to the DSL(s), advice and guidance will be sought from MASH and where it is clear a crime has been committed or there is a risk of crime being committed the Police will be contacted.
+Any concerns, disclosures or allegations of child on child abuse in any form should be referred to the DSLusing Lapford Primary School's child protection procedures as set out in this policy.
+Where a concern regarding child on child abuse has been disclosed to the DSL(s), advice and guidance will be sought fromMASH and where it is clear a crime has been committed or there is a risk of crime being committed the Police will be contacted.